 Students with visual or hearing disabilities who need visual fire alarms, visual door knockers, Braille signage or other modifications to their residence hall rooms should list those needs when completing their housing contracts.
 Additional requests for modifications or special provisions, such as single rooms, emotional support animals, etc., are addressed on an individual basis.
 Service and Assistance Animal Procedures can be viewed here.

 Students needing modifications still make their own room selections during appropriate room reservation periods, but University Housing closely monitors them to assure compliance with DSS recommendations.
-More information on University Housing can be found at https://www.housing.siu.edu/residence-halls/room/accessibility
+More information on University Housing can be found at https://housing.siu.edu/housing-options/residence-halls/my-room/index.php

 In addition to our general services, DSS offers comprehensive services to students who are deaf or hard-of-hearing.
 Several staff members are fluent in ASL and are available to assist students who are deaf or hard of hearing.